Mattias Norlinder: Return to Europe

+Following MoDo's relegation to the HockeyAllsvenskan after just one season, Norlinder ended his tenure to continue in the SHL with Brynäs IF on a two-year contract on 9 May 2025.

 International play

 Norlinder represented Sweden men's national junior ice hockey team at the 2020 World Junior Ice Hockey Championships, winning a bronze medal.
 He made his senior national team debut at the 2020 Karjala Tournament in the Euro Hockey Tour.

 Personal life

-Norlinder's younger brother, Linus, is also a hockey player.
+Norlinder's younger brother, Linus, is also an ice hockey player.